 Honoree: Fred Willard

-One of America's most prolific comic television actors will receive the Art Gilmore Career Achievement Award at PPB's June 19 celebrity luncheon.
-President Chuck Street will present the coveted award to Fred Willard following some good-natured humor from some of Fred's friends and colleagues on the dais.
+One of America's most prolific comic television actors received the Art Gilmore Career Achievement Award at PPB's June 19 celebrity luncheon.
+President Chuck Street presented the coveted award to Fred Willard following some rollicking-good humor from some of Fred's friends and colleagues on the dais.

 Fred radiates a unique charm that has solidly established him as an exceptionally-talented comic character actor, first coming to prominence as the ambitious, but dimwitted sidekick, Jerry Hubbard, to Martin Mull's smarmy talk-show host, Barth Gimble, in the devastating satirical series Fernwood Tonight (1977).
 A master of sketch comedy, he is most heralded for his quick wit and improvisational expertise.
 His 100 appearances in sketches and as a guest on The Tonight Show with Jay Leno are indicative of his ability to transform any character into a unique comic portrayal.

 An alumnus of the famed Second City, Fred Willard received three Emmy nominations for his recurring role on the TV series Everybody Loves Raymond as Robert Barone's father-in-law, Hank MacDougall.
 In 2010, he received an Emmy nomination for Outstanding Guest Actor in a Comedy Series for his role on the ABC TV series Modern Family as Phil Dunphy's father, Frank Dunphy.
 He has numerous voice-over credits in both TV shows and movies.

 Movie fans will remember Fred for his roles in the Rob Reiner mockumentary film "This Is Spinal Tap," the Christopher Guest mockumentary films "Waiting for Guffman," "Best in Show," "A Mighty Wind," and "For Your Consideration," and also in the Will Ferrell Anchorman films.